fkotsian/trellino/README.md

 ## TODO for Buck
 * Check how the Draggable stuff works in a bit more detail.
 Check how it interacts with deleting stuff.
+* Question: Should I have more JS futzing like the delete button modal?